-If you are a first-time-in-any-college student with a goal of Associate Degree, transfer, or basic English/reading/math skills (as reported on your application) you are required to be assessed in both math and English or English as a Second Language before registering for classes.
+If you are a first-time-in-any-college student, you are required to be assessed in both math and English or English as a Second Language before registering for classes.
 English or math testing may also be required for students seeking to meet a specific course prerequisite.

 BEFORE YOU TEST: